AOS Award no. 20183755 November 30, 2018 Hawaii Center Monthly Judging – Big Island 75 points

 Delightfully overlaid with pink and a lot of spots highlighting the petals

-Another in our series trying to create a flower that is green in hte center and pink around the outside with little or no spotting.
-Photograph to follow.
+Another in our series trying to create a flower that is green in the center and pink around the outside with little or no spotting.
+One was awarded at Paph Guild in January 2019 (‘Slipper Zone’s Leilani AM/AOS 82 points).
+We will try to obtain the photographer’s approval to use the photograph or we will […]

 This is showing some of the more spectacular results from Jewel Green.
 These have all gone to work in our maternity ward without going to judging – next year, we hope.